Facebook updates profile options for mobile users, adds videos

-SAN FRANCISCO Facebook Inc (FB.O) rolled out updates to mobile profile pages to enable users to better personalize their profiles and more easily control their privacy settings.
+SAN FRANCISCO, Sept 30 Facebook Inc rolled out updates to mobile profile pages to enable users to better personalize their profiles and more easily control their privacy settings.

 Facebook has sought to improve and ease its mobile profile experience as it makes more of its $10 billion-plus in annual ad revenue off of phones.
 The updates also come during New York City's 12th Advertising Week, where Facebook is courting the world's largest advertisers and companies.